Skip Navigation

 Annotation: This report describes a project to provide access to preventive and restorative oral health care, demonstrate a decrease in dental caries incidence, show an increase in oral health literacy, and create a financially sustainable oral health program for children in Summit County, CO.
 Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement, sustainability, evaluation, and resources and capabilities.
 Appendices include a memorandum of understanding, enrollment and send-home forms, a permission form in English and Spanish, a screening survey tool, a student quiz, and a list of advisory board members.
 The process, outcome, and impact indicators/minimal data set is also provided.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Colorado, Comprehensive health care, Dental care, Final reports, Financing, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Program improvement, Quality assurance, Rural population, School districts, Service integration, Spanish language materials, Systems development
+Keywords: Colorado, Comprehensive health care, Final reports, Financing, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Oral health care, Program improvement, Quality assurance, Rural population, School districts, Service integration, Spanish language materials, Systems development

 Sherer E. 2016.
 School Based Comprehensive Oral Health Services Grant Program final report.
 Denver, CO: University of Colorado Denver, College of Nursing, 15 pp. plus appendix.